 Microsoft ordered the fields in the UI like this for a reason.
 The “Filter Query” will be done before the “Order by” and the “Order by” before the “Top Count”.
 Be aware of the order since your interpretation of the data may differ from the one returned in action.

 Name it correctly

-The name is super important in this case since we’re getting the data from a file that exists “somewhere” in the organization.
+The name is super important in this case since we’re getting the data from a file “somewhere” in the organization.
 Always build the word so that other people can understand what you are using without opening the action and checking the details.

 Always add a comment.

 Adding a comment will also help to avoid mistakes.
 Indicate where the path comes from, for example, if it’s calculated and how.
 Also, what’s the intention of getting this information?
 It’s essential to enable faster debugging when something goes wrong.